-In Year 11 students will continue working on their coursework portfolio and begin preparing for the exam in January, where they will respond to set tasks, followed by a practical exam in April of Year 11.
+In Year 11 students will continue working on their coursework portfolio and begin preparing for the external set assignment from January, where they will respond to set tasks, followed by a practical exam in the April.

 Should I take 3D Design at GCSE?
-Yes, if you:

-- Are enthusiastic and enjoy your lessons - Enjoy developing ideas and coming up with new ones - Like producing design drawings and sketches of your ideas

-- Enjoy making models with a range of different materials such as woods, plastics, card and metals - Enjoy solving problems and finding solutions - Can plan and organise your time effectively
+- · Are enthusiastic and enjoy your design - Enjoy developing ideas and coming up with new ones - Like producing design drawings and sketches of your ideas - Enjoy making models with a range of different materials such as woods, plastics, card and metals - · Enjoy solving problems and finding solutions - · Can plan and organise your time effectively

 Students will learn in a variety of ways.
-They will conduct primary and secondary research when assessing their ideas and work hands on with tools and machines to develop their practical skills.
+They will conduct primary and secondary research when assessing and developing their ideas, they will communicate their ideas through drawings, digital design and written work.

+Students will participate with hands-on practical skills through the use of a variety of workshop tools and machinery.

-- Portfolio of design & make tasks worth 60% of their final mark. - Externally set task worth 40% of final mark.
+Coursework Portfolio worth 60% of the final mark

+Externally set Assignment worth 40% of the final mark.